CVE vulnerability check

 CVE score from NIST

-Not all CVE entries are critical.
+Not all CVE security entries are critical.
 Please review and understand how the vulnerability impacts your device/system.
 If the impact is neligible the CVE entry can be disabled/deleted.
 We link to additional NIST information.

 In the above example a CVE for openssl on 4 different Raspberry Pi devices is detected.
 This is always worth investigating.
 Clicking on the vulnerability will give additional information: